 12 Days Mount Everest Base Camp Trekking route is the best and short treks itinerary, it is organized by Nepal Trek Adventures.
 We are highly recommended by our valuable client's word of mouth and their reviews.
-NTA provides best local guides and porter facilities during the EBC tour which cost is USD 1250 per person.
+NTA provides a best local guide with all-inclusive packages during the EBC tour which cost is USD 1250 per person.
 Trekking in Everest region is a dream for any adventurer who wishes to live life in fullest treasuring joyful memories which keeps you young forever.
 Nepal Trek Adventure and Expedition (NTA), an established name in the field of trekking, helps you to get in this part of the world where paradise of your dream is regained.
 Yes, it is regained, because the truth of beauty is in experiencing it rather than verbalizing it in words.
 As said, “Way to home pleasures more than reaching home.”

 The route to Everest base camp trekking begins from Lukla and enters to Khumbu region through Namche Bazaar.
 Lukla (means the place with many goats and sheep), is a town situated at 2860 meters (9383 feet) in Solukhumbu district in north-eastern Nepal.
 Here you experience Sherpa and Tibetan culture.
 Everest base camp trekking in Nepal gives you lifetime best memory of hiking experience of your life.
 Ancient monasteries and chortens make you feel spiritually blessed.
 The center of attraction among the monasteries is Tengboche monastery (Thyangboche monastery) which is situated at 3867 meters (12687 feet).
 According to UNESCO, it is a UNESCO World Heritage Site of Outstanding Universal Value.